sgchris/greq/README.md

 4. *certificate* - Absolute path to the certificate
 5. *base-request* - reference to GReq file to be used as a base/reference file.
 The current file with use the header, contents and the footer from the base file.
 Everything defined in this file will extend/override the values provided in the base GReq file.
+6. *depends-on* - Execute another GReq file before executing this one.
+(For example, if this request performs delete or update request, you need to create the resource first.
+You can do that in another GReq file and mention it here)

 #### Content